Degree-One Rational Cherednik Algebras for the Symmetric Group: Introduction

-Degree-zero deformations of skew group algebras are called Drinfeld graded Hecke algebras in recognition of their origins in~\cite{Drinfeld1986} (see also~\cite{Lusztig1988}).
+Degree-zero deformations of skew group algebras are called Drinfeld graded Hecke algebras in~recognition of their origins in~\cite{Drinfeld1986} (see also~\cite{Lusztig1988}).
 These include the important special cases when $G$ acts on a symplectic vector space, and more particularly when $G$ is a complex reflection group acting by the sum of a reflection representation and its dual (a doubled representation).
-The latter leads to the rational Cherednik algebras, first introduced in~\cite{Cherednik1991} as rational degenerations of double affine Hecke algebras and later highlighted as an important subfamily of the more general symplectic reflection algebras introduced in~\cite{EtingofGinzburg2002}.
-When built from an action of the symmetric group, rational Cherednik algebras model Hamiltonian reduction in quantum mechanics and are used to show integrability of Calogero-Moser systems~\cite{Etingof2007}.
+The~lat\-ter leads to the rational Cherednik algebras, first introduced in~\cite{Cherednik1991} as rational dege\-ne\-ra\-tions of~double affine Hecke algebras and later highlighted as an important subfamily of~the more general symplectic reflection algebras introduced in~\cite{EtingofGinzburg2002}.
+When built from an action of~the symmetric group, rational Cherednik algebras model Hamiltonian reduction in quantum mechanics and are used to show integrability of Calogero--Moser systems~\cite{Etingof2007}.

-Degree-one deformations of skew group algebras were termed Drinfeld orbifold algebras and characterized in~\cite{SWorbifold} via explicit PBW conditions on parameter maps that are also interpreted in Hochschild cohomology.
-In~\cite{FGK} we describe the Drinfeld orbifold algebras for $S_n$ acting on its natural permutation representation, $W$, by starting with candidate $2$-cocycles and imposing the PBW conditions from~\cite{SWorbifold}.
-Here we expand on that class of examples by considering $S_n$ acting on both its doubled permutation representation $W^*\oplus W$ and the doubled representation $\fhs\oplus \fh$, where $W=\fh \oplus \iota$ is the sum of the $(n-1)$-dimensional irreducible standard and the trivial representations.
-This not only results in much richer families of algebras, but also yields degree-one generalizations of rational Cherednik algebras for the same doubled representations.
+Degree-one deformations of skew group algebras were termed Drinfeld orbifold algebras and characterized via explicit PBW conditions on parameter maps in~\cite{SWorbifold}, building on~\cite{Bergman1978} and~\cite{BravermanGaitsgory}.
+The conditions are also interpreted in Hochschild cohomology.
+In~\cite{FGK} we describe the Drinfeld orbifold algebras for $S_n$ acting on its natural permutation representation, $W\cong \mathbb{C}^n$, by starting with candidate $2$-cocycles and imposing the PBW conditions from~\cite{SWorbifold}.
+Here we expand on that class of examples by considering $S_n$ acting on both its doubled permutation representation $W^*\oplus W$ and the doubled representation $\mathfrak{h}^*\oplus \mathfrak{h}$, where $W=\mathfrak{h} \oplus \iota$ is the sum of the $(n-1)$-dimensional irreducible standard and the trivial representations.
+This not only results in much richer families of algebras, but also yields degree-one generalizations of rational Cherednik algebras for these doubled representations.